mac-comp127/weather-display/README.md

 - [owmjapis](https://bitbucket.org/akapribot/owm-japis)
 - [json](https://github.com/stleary/JSON-java)

-The original version of this activity was by Bret Jackson, with heavy contributions from Daniel Kluver.
+The original version of this activity was by Bret Jackson, with heavy contributions from Daniel Kluver and Paul Cantrell.

 ## Getting an API Key